bfil/exar-db/README.md

 appenders = ["console", "file"]
 ```

+## Interacting with the database from Rust

+To interact with the database from a rust application use [exar-client](https://github.com/bfil/exar-db/tree/master/exar-client).

+Basic connect/publish/subscribe examples are available at the [exar-client](https://bfil.github.io/exar-db/exar_client/index.html) section of the documentation.

 ## Interacting with the database via TCP

 To interact with the database a very simple TCP protocol can be used even via `telnet`.